hashicorp/terraform-website/content/source/docs/enterprise/system-overview/architecture.html.md

 ## Long-Running Container List

-The following table lists every container Terraform Enterprise runs via the Replicated Native Scheduler.
-The list is presented by layer as per the above document sections and includes those long-running processes only, not ephemeral containers.
+The following table lists every container Terraform Enterprise runs via the Replicated Native Scheduler, following the layers outlined above.
+It does not include ephemeral containers, only those from long-running processes.

 | Layer | Container Name | Process Name | Container Function |
 | - | - | - | - |